brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 Not necessarily.
 If you have a good plan as a player, a low-Intelligence character shouldn’t be banned from talking about it (unless you want to).
 The random nature of rolls also means that a low-Charisma character might roll higher than the bard on a persuasion check.

 Low stats can be fun to roleplay, though.
 When creating my monk Sha’Ivae, I intentionally gave him a really low Charisma score (6), and it’s been fun roleplaying his hilariously incompetent attempts at persuasion.
-I highly suggest anyone, when creating a character, give thought not only to what they’re good at, but also to what they’re bad at.
+I highly suggest anyone, when creating a character, give thought not only to what they’re good at but also to what they’re bad at.
 Those moments can be memorable.

 ## <a name="Are-Any-Better"></a>Are Any of These Better Than Others?